genterist/openMRS-Security/4-SecurityPrinciples/2 - Usable Security Principles.md

 ### B. Clarity: ###
 The administrative interface should not be misleading, ambiguous.
-However OpenMrs have some ambiguous when register new user.
-Admin user need to check the Log information to know what is wrong during register process.
+However OpenMRS have some ambiguous when registering new user.
+Admin user need to check the log information to know what is wrong during register process.

 **Static Analysis**